Concord Acquires Majority Stake in Pulse Music Group

 “From Day 1, we built Pulse Music Group as a world class incubator for culturally relevant songs.
 We wanted to create a haven built by songwriters, for the modern songwriter culture,” said Pulse’s Cutler and Abraham.
 “Through the hard work, A&R prowess, and passion of our entire team combined with the global footprint, financial capacity and administration expertise of the team at Concord, we are now well on our way to achieving that

 Named the 2018 AIMP Music Publisher of the Year, Pulse has a catalog of more than 10,000 songs and 175 active clients.
-Its catalog includes the smashes “Havana” by Camila Cabello and “Girls Like You” by Maroon 5 (both co-written by Starrah), “Despacito (Remix)” by Luis Fonsi and Justin Bieber (Marty James), “Sorry” by Justin Bieber (BloodPop), “Roar” and “California Gurls” by Katy Perry (both Bonnie McKee) and “Sicko Mode” by Travis Scott (OZ).
+Its catalog includes also includes shares in “Sorry” by Justin Bieber (BloodPop), “Roar” and “California Gurls” by Katy Perry (both Bonnie McKee) and “Sicko Mode” by Travis Scott (OZ).

 Encompassing all of Pulse’s existing creative ventures, this exclusive partnership includes American Songs, the publishing entity founded by legendary music producer Rick Rubin; Magnus Media, the Latin entertainment company founded by international icon Marc Anthony; Creative Nation, the multiple award-winning and country chart dominating music publishing and management company created by Luke and Beth Laird; Wide Eyed Entertainment, the management and publishing company founded by Beka Tischker; and Beat House, the LA-based music agency founded by Tiffany Kumar.

-Note: UPDATED: Concord Music Publishing and Pulse Music Group today announced “an exclusive joint venture music publishing business.”
-Concord, which acquired Fujipacific Music’s global stake in Pulse, will administer the catalog and all future signings from Pulse.